Find quick answers to your questions about volunteering with Camphill

 No. You are expected to cover your own travel (arrival and departure) costs.
 If you come from another country, you are required to arrive with a valid return ticket.
 Generally, relocation costs are not covered.

 Usually.
 Check with the community you are applying to for arrangements.

 You will not receive a salary or payment for your services.

 For the duration of your stay, Camphill provides free room and board (a private room in shared housing for each person and nourishing, mostly organic meals), access to a car, toiletries and other basic essentials.
 You will also receive a modest stipend to enable you to cover incidental expenses.
 Health insurance may be provided – check with your host community for details.

 And if you have student debt, we help with that!
 Learn more about our College Loan Support Program.

 Drinking alcohol on the premises is strongly discouraged.
 It is forbidden to be under the influence of alcohol when “on duty” as it endangers the lives of the people we support.
 Many are on medication and are adversely affected by the intake of alcohol.

 Only drugs prescribed for you by a medical doctor are permitted.
 The use of recreational drugs is not permitted and will result in dismissal.
 Smoking is usually not permitted while “on duty” or in buildings.

-Sexual advances or sexual contact of any kind between a coworker and a person with an intellectual or developmental disability is absolutely forbidden and will result in immediate dismissal.
+Sexual advances or sexual contact of any kind between a volunteer and a person with a developmental disability is absolutely forbidden and will result in immediate dismissal.
 You will be required to formally agree to this prior to working in Camphill.